 This paper examines patterns and prospects for the leading causes of death in countries across the globe.
-An explicit focus on the diversity and ongoing dynamics of mortality, and new factors promising to contribute to a longer and healthier life, helps to draw a picture of our life in the decades to come and its opportunities for business and society.
-Based on this, a number of scenarios forecasting life expectancy with different degrees of probability are presented.
+An explicit focus on the diversity and ongoing dynamics of mortality, and new factors promising to contribute to a longer and healthier life helps to draw a picture of our life in the decades to come and its opportunities for business and society.
+Based on this, several scenarios forecasting life expectancy with different degrees of probability are presented.

-2. Leading causes of death in 2015
+2 Leading causes of death in 2015

-Using the World Bank classification of countries with regards to income, the World Health Organization (WHO) looks at the leading causes of death in low-income countries (gross national income (GNI) of US\$1,025 or less), lower-middle-income countries (GNI between US\$1,026 and US\$4,035), upper-middle-income countries (GNI between US\$12,475) and high-income countries (GNI above US\$12,476) in 2015.
+Using the World Bank classification of countries with regards to income, the World Health Organization (WHO, 2018a) looks at the leading causes of death in low-income countries (gross national income (GNI) of USD 1,025 or less), lower-middle-income countries (GNI between USD 1,026 and USD 4,035), upper-middle-income countries (GNI between USD 4,036 and USD 12,475) and high-income countries (GNI above USD 12,476) in 2015.
 The WHO classifies these causes of death in three categories: communicable, maternal, neonatal and nutritional conditions (Group I); non-communicable diseases (Group II); and injuries (Group III).